 Angioedema’s underlying pathophysiology involves increases in vascular permeability and vasodilation that is histamine, bradykinin or complement-mediated, resulting in fluid extravasation into interstitial tissues.
 Active C1-INH is decreased through catabolism or binding that renders it inactive.
 The decrease of C1-INH causes deregulation of the complement pathway, leading to increased vascular permeability, mast cell degranulation, and increased bradykinin levels.
 Neutralizing autoantibodies to C1-INH are present in the majority of patients.

-On physical exam, the hallmark of angioedema is localized, well-demarcated, non-pitting edema that most commonly involves the lips, tongue, face and eyelids.
+On physical exam, the hallmark of angioedema is localized, well-demarcated, non-pitting edema that most commonly involves the lips, tongue, face, and eyelids.
 It may also involve the larynx, genitals, and distal extremities.
-Non-pruritic urticaria may also be present.
+Urticaria may also be present.
 Angioedema can also cause recurrent, severe abdominal pains mimicking a surgical abdomen, which can lead to partial bowel resection.

 Rapid assessment of the airway is critical.
 In one study, patient age as well as edema involving the oral cavity and/or the oropharynx, were predictive of the need for airway intervention while involvement of other sites, etiology and sex were not.
 In another study, voice change, hoarseness, stridor, or dyspnea were highly predictive of impending airway compromise, and fiber-optic nasopharyngoscopy was shown to identify laryngeal involvement.